Jose-MPM/Notes/Courses/English Vi/English VI.md

 * Gerunds: The gerund is the base form of the verb + ing.
 It can be affirmative (e.g. going) or negative (e.g. not going).

-	- A gerund is a noun made from a verb by adding "-ing."
+	- A gerund(yerond) is a noun(sustantivo=palabra que se utiliza para nombrar un objeto, sujeto, lugar, concepto.) made from a verb by adding "-ing."
 The gerund form of the verb "read" is "reading."
 You can use a gerund as the subject, the complement, or the object of a sentence.
-    	+ Reading helps you learn English. subject of sentence
+    	+ _Reading_ helps you learn English. subject of sentence
-    	+ Her favorite hobby is reading. complement of sentence
+    	+ Her favorite(feivrite) hobby is _reading_. complement of sentence
-    	+ I enjoy reading. object of sentence
+    	+ I enjoy _reading_. object of sentence

 	- Gerunds can be made negative by adding "not."
 		+ He enjoys not working.